mids-w203/reading/core_estimaton_theory.md

 Please read section 3.2.2 in *Foundations of Agnostic Statistics.*

-- Pages 102 - 105
+- Pages 102—105
 - Section titled **Estimation Theory**

-This reading describes characteristics that we might want estimators to posess:
+This reading describes characteristics that we might want estimators to possess:

 1. Unbiasedness
-2. Efficency
+2. Efficiency
 3. Consistency